 Turning to the queries regarding the additional capacity, Neil Macdonald explained that this issue was currently being explored.
 It was likely that there would be at least one bed that could be made available to other authorities.
 It was not intended to open up the day care or after school club to other authorities as it was not convenient for families to access such services at a considerable distance to their homes.
 The charge that could be made to other local authorities for one bed was between £400 and £450 per night; however, a relationship could be established with one authority with a charge being made for reserving a bed.
 It was highlighted that no respite centre would run at full capacity.
 The committee was further advised that there had been 6 children accessing short break provision out of the borough within the current financial year.
-Those cases would be reviewed to explore whether it would be appropriate to transfer them to in-borough provision; however the impact on the child would be the primary consideration.
+Those cases would be reviewed to explore whether it would be the primary consideration.